MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 After you have the offline version of the application, you can use [PowerShell](https://docs.microsoft.com/powershell/module/dism/add-appxprovisionedpackage?view=win10-ps) to add the app package and license to your machine.

-## Frameworks and Drivers
+### Frameworks and Drivers

 If the app requires a framework, make sure the framework is installed during the monitoring phase of the conversion.
 Go through the logs to ensure this is happening.
-If your app requires a driver to install, you need to evaluate whether this is absolutely required for your app to run properly.
+If your app requires a driver to install, you need to evaluate whether this is required for your app to run properly.
 MSIX currently does not support driver installation.

-## Issues that may come up during conversion
+### Issues during conversion

 - During conversion, installers may run services.
 Services are not captured during conversion.
 As a result, your app may install but it may run with issues.
 - Some installers might fail to convert with exit code 259.
 This indicates that the installer spawned a thread and did not wait for it to complete.
 In other words, the main thread finished installing but it exited with error 259 because it spawned a thread that is still running.
 We recommend that you use the appropriate install option for setup.exe.

-## Issue with Signing
+### Issues during signing

-### Bad PE certificate (0x800700C1)
+#### Bad PE certificate (0x800700C1)

-This occurs when the package contains binary that has a corrupt certificate.
-To resolve this issue, use a dumpbin.exe /headers to dump the file headers and inspect for bad elements.
+This problem occurs when the package contains a binary file that has a corrupt certificate.
+To resolve this issue, use the `dumpbin.exe /headers` command to dump the file headers and inspect for bad elements.
 Manually rewrite the headers to fix the issue.
-In general, MSIX Packaging tool automatically detects bad headers.
-If this issue persists please file feedback.
-More information can be found [here](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-known-issues#bad-pe-certificate-0x800700c1).
+In general, the MSIX Packaging tool automatically detects bad headers.
+If this issue persists,  file feedback.
+More information can be found [here](../desktop/desktop-to-uwp-known-issues.md#bad-pe-certificate-0x800700c1).

-### Device Guard Signing
+#### Device Guard signing

 Make sure to follow [these steps](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing).
-The key thing here is to make sure you are assigning the appropriate roles.
+Make sure you are assigning the appropriate roles.

-### Expire Certification
+#### Expired certificate

-- Use a timestamp when you sign your package
+- Use a timestamp when you sign your package.
-- You can resign with a valid sign or timestamp certification
+- You can resign with a valid sign or timestamp certificate.

-You can resign your app using the [Bach Conversion script](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts).
+You can resign your app using the [batch conversion script](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts).

-# Troubleshooting
+## Troubleshooting

-## Log files
+### Log files

 Whether or not your conversion was successful, log files are generated for every conversion.
 They can be found here:

 `%localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\`

 Failure codes are written and indicate any point of failure during the conversion process.
 The error codes are meant to be user friendly.

-### Log files from remote devices or VMs
+#### Log files from remote devices or VMs

 If the conversion is performed on a remote device or a VM, we recommend that you copy the log files from that device and attach them as part of the feedback item.
 This will help us diagnose and resolve issues more efficiently.

 You will find the logs from the remote conversions here:
 `%localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\<Logs_#>\RemoteServer\Log.txt`

 It would even more beneficial if you can share the whole Logs folder that will include the operations occuring on the local client as well the remote server.

-## Common Problems
+### Common problems

-### MakePri/Manifest translation errors
+#### MakePri/Manifest translation errors

 This error occurs when there is an issue with the package’s manifest.
-In order to identify the issue, go to Package Editor and open the manifest.
+To identify the issue, go to Package Editor and open the manifest.
 When you open the manifest, you can identify the issue and provide the proper fix.

-### File not found
+#### File not found

 The file may either be open or non-existent.
 To resolve this issue, add the appropriate file or close the file that is currently in use.
-Note: you will not get a File not Found error if it is open, you’ll get an Access Denied or File in Use error.
+Note that you will not get a `File not Found` error if it is open.
+Instead, you’ll get an `Access Denied` or `File in Use` error.

-### File Type Associations
+#### File Type Associations

-The issues regarding File Type Associations (FTA) are varies from package to package.
+The issues regarding File Type Associations (FTA) vary from package to package.
 MSIX Packaging Tool support file associations for double click installs.
 For example, if your app has context menu, it is not automatically added, so you will need to add it manually to the manifest.
-See this [document](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-desktop4-fileexplorercontextmenus) for example.
+See the [desktop4:FileExplorerContextMenus](https://docs.microsoft.com/uwp/schemas/appxpackage/uapmanifestschema/element-desktop4-fileexplorercontextmenus) manifest element for an example.

-### Shortcuts with arguments
+#### Shortcuts with arguments

-At this time shortcuts with arguments are not currently supported with MSIX.
-If we detect that the installer, MSIX will create a tile with no arguments.
+Shortcuts with arguments are not currently supported with MSIX.
+If we detect that the installer includes these, MSIX will create a tile with no arguments.

-### Install Directory
+#### Install directory

-This is more common for those who use a secondary driver to do app conversions.
+This is more common for those who use a secondary driver to perform app conversions.
 Make sure the tool knows to look at the secondary driver during conversion.

-### Remote Machine
+#### Remote Machine

-If you are running into issues with using a remote VM for your conversions, please read the following [documentation](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/remote-conversion-setup)
+If you are running into issues with using a remote VM for your conversions, see [Setup instructions for remote machine conversions](remote-conversion-setup.md).

 ## Sending feedback

 The best way to send your feedback is through the **Feedback Hub**.

 1. Open **Feedback Hub** or type **Windows + F**.
 2. Provide a title and necessary steps to reproduce the issue.
 3. Under **Category**, select **Apps** and select **MSIX Packaging Tool**.